top of page

 Research

 Bacterial pathogens are a serious threat to human health, particularly as our most important weapons against them, antibiotics, are losing their effectiveness due to the spread of resistant organisms.
 There is an urgent need to increase our understanding of bacterial cell functions, so that we can better understand our enemy, and identify weak points for potential therapeutic attack.
 Our laboratory is especially interested in the envelope that surrounds all bacterial cells.
 This cell envelope is a made up of multiple layers, including phospholipid membranes and a rigid cell wall made of the polymer peptidoglycan.
 The cell envelope protects bacteria from damaging molecules and conditions in their environment.
-Furthermore, virulence factors are assembled in the cell envelope, or must pass through it on their way out of the bacterial cell.
-Maintaining the integrity and functions of the cell envelope is critical at all times, including when bacteria infect a human host where they are exposed to harsh conditions, immune system attack, and must deploy their virulence factors in order to survive.
-We combine genetics, molecular biology and biochemistry, along with various infection models, to study important functions in the cell envelope of the human pathogen Pseudomonas aeruginosa.
-P. aeruginosa is a frequent cause of serious opportunistic human infections, especially in hospitalized patients and people suffering from Cystic Fibrosis.
+Virulence factors are also assembled in the cell envelope, or must pass through it on their way out of the bacterial cell.
+Maintaining the integrity and functions of the cell envelope is critical at all times and especially when bacteria infect a human host and are exposed to harsh conditions, immune system attack, and must deploy their virulence factors in order to survive.
+We combine genetics, molecular biology and biochemistry to study important functions in the cell envelope of Pseudomonas aeruginosa - a frequent cause of serious opportunistic human infections, especially in hospitalized patients and people suffering from Cystic Fibrosis.

 bottom of page